-There is only one thing you can control in any situation, your reaction to everything else.
-Remember that talking about your feelings will help you work through your barriers and enable you to reach the goals you wish to.
+You can control only one thing in any situation: your reaction to everything else.
+Remember that talking about your feelings will help you work through your barriers and enable you to reach the goals you wish.

 Give yourself time to heal.
-It may take some time to identify the reason why you are not feeling affectionate and the healing process can take periods of time, depending on what has happened to make you feel this way.
+It may take some time to identify why you are not being affectionate, and the healing process can take periods, depending on what has happened to make you feel this way.

 There is a huge range of reasons why you may not be feeling affectionate.
 The most important thing to say is that being outwardly affectionate is not a requirement for anyone.

-Affections are a hugely personal thing and so it is important that you connect with them in a way that is comfortable for you.
+Affections are a hugely personal thing, so it is important that you connect with them in a way that is comfortable for you.

 Self-love is the pool our affections come from, and if this pool is dry, then this may be where you need to start.
 Celebrate your journey and celebrate you.